Who Is Luke Bryan?

 When he was 14, Bryan’s parents bought him a guitar, and it wasn’t long before he was good enough on the instrument, and with his voice, to begin sitting in with local musicians.
 In high school, Bryan performed in musicals and wrote his own songs, which he sang with a band he started.

-As high school came to an end, Bryan was already eyeing a move to Nashville to pursue his musical dreams.
-But with plans made, tragedy struck: His older brother, Chris, was killed in a car accident.
-Devastated, Bryan put Nashville on hold and enrolled at Georgia Southern University, so he could be close to his family.
+Following his brother's death, Bryan put his Nashville dreams on hold and continued his education at Georgia Southern University to be close to his family.
 He also kept busy by working on his father’s peanut farm and playing with a new band at night on campus and in local bars.

 Bryan burned to pursue a musical career, and he wrote songs continually, releasing a self-produced album during this period.
 His father saw Bryan’s dream slipping away, and he knew there was only one way to get Bryan back on track: He told his son to pack up his truck and hit the road to Tennessee or he was fired.

 Bryan moved to Nashville in 2001, quickly landing a songwriting contract with a local publishing house.
+He earned writing credits for some of country music's top artists, including Travis Tritt.
 At night, he performed his own music at local clubs, and when an A&R rep from Capitol Records saw him perform one night, Bryan was signed to the label.
-In the summer of 2007, Capitol released Bryan's first major record, I'll Stay Me, and two years later Doin' My Thing came out.
-Both albums peaked at No. 2 on the country charts.
-The latter release also produced two No. 1 country singles: "Rain Is a Good Thing" and "Someone Else Calling You Baby."

 When he’s not touring or recording new music, Bryan works with St. Jude Children’s Research Hospital and the Make-A-Wish Foundation.
 He has also raised funds for his hometown YMCA in honor of his brother and sister.